raccoongang/credentials/docs/verifiable_credentials/extensibility.rst

 Storages
 --------

 Storage backend classes describe a destination for issued verifiable credentials.
 Basically, storages are wallets (mobile or web applications).
-By default, there is a single integration enabled:

-- `Learner Credential Wallet`_ (mobile apps: Android, IOS)

-Additionally, you can install the `openedx-wallet`_ POC for investigation/onboarding purposes.
-This wallet is not recommended for production deployment.
+See available options on `Storages page`_.

 Data Models
 -----------